Crying Nut

-Crying Nut (Korean: 크라잉넛) is a punk band from South Korea.
-They are often credited as being pioneers of the Korean punk and indie rock scenes.
+Crying Nut (Korean: 크라잉넛) is a punk rock band from South Korea.
+They are often credited as being pioneers of the Korean punk rock and indie rock scenes.

 The group began performing in 1995 in the Hongdae club scene in Seoul.
 They released their debut album, Speed Up Losers, in 1998, selling over 100,000 copies.
 Crying Nut became a household name in South Korea following their performances at the 2002 FIFA World Cup.
 The group has released eight full-length albums as of 2018.

 Joseon Punk

 In the 1990s, the Korean public was being exposed to many foreign musical styles for the first time, following new political freedom.
 The early punk bands including Crying Nut incorporated foreign genres in new and unusual ways, while still reflecting their inherent Koreanness.
 They branded themselves Chosun Punk (now romanized as Joseon Punk) in light of this duality.
 This tight-knit movement is credited with birthing independent music in Korea.